Our research is editorially independent but we may earn a commission for purchases made through our links.

 The state of Georgia may not see as much snow as other places in the U.S., but that doesn’t mean it’s not a festive place to be during the holiday season.
 In fact, there are quite a few towns here that really embrace the season and get into the Christmas spirit with holiday events, including parades, decorations and visits with Santa.
 So, to experience a true Southern-style Christmas this year, take a trip to one of these fun and festive Christmas towns in Georgia.

-Helen is a Bavarian-themed town that doesn’t stop creating memories and fun once Oktoberfest if over.
-Christmastime is a wonderful time to visit Helen to see the town’s elaborate ornaments, lights, and other decorations.
-The annual Christkindlmarkt is taking place this year on November 30-December 1st and December 7-8.
-The event celebrates the German traditions of food, shopping, entertainment, and music.
+Helen is a Bavarian-themed town that doesn’t stop creating memories and fun once Oktoberfest is over.
+Christmastime is a wonderful time to visit Helen to see the town’s elaborate ornaments, lights, and other decorations and stay in one of the area’s cozy cabins.
+The annual Christkindlmarkt is a must-see, celebrating the German traditions of food, shopping, entertainment, and music.
 This is the perfect place to find unique Christmas gifts for your loved ones.
-The Festival of Trees starts on November 13th, and you can visit Santa in Helen on various days before Christmas.
-There’s even a Christmas parade on December 14th in downtown Helen!
+The Annual Lighting of the Village allows you to visit Santa in Helen on various days before Christmas.

 The most festive thing to do in Thomasville around the holidays is to attend the Victorian Christmas Festival.
 This is a quaint “Main Street City” that really knows how to bring small-town charm to the season.
-This year’s festival takes place on December 12th-13th.
 Take a step back in time to experience how Christmas was celebrated several generations ago.
 Here you’ll find carolers, a Magic Lantern show, magicians, pantomimes, and carriage rides.
 There’s a live nativity presented by First Baptist Church, visits with Santa, marshmallow toasting, live entertainment, and delicious food provided by a variety of vendors.
 You don’t want to miss it!

 As far as holiday light shows go, the one at Callaway Gardens in Pine Mountains is definitely one of the best.
 National Geographic Traveler has named this as one of the top places to holiday lights, and the spectacle is worth making a trip out for this year.
 The Callaway Gardens event is called Fantasy in Lights, which features eight million lights and 15 scenes.
-This year, it runs from November 1th to January 4th, so you have plenty of opportunities to check it out before it’s over.
 There are special event nights, such as the March of Dimes NightWalk and Bicycle Night, and also lots of delicious food options to grab dinner while you’re at the gardens.
 You can shop at the gardens’ Christmas Village, get photos with Santa, listen to a holiday chapel organ concert, and stop by on Christmas Day for a festive buffet.
 There’s also an annual Christmas parade in downtown Pine Mountain.

 The town of Albany also really lights up at Christmas with its Christmas parade and Christmas ornament unveiling.
 Tens of thousands of people typically attend Albany’s Christmas parade in the downtown area, which features bands, floats, vendors, and lots of Christmas lights.
 Each year has its own theme, and annual Christmas ornaments usually honor the town’s history and its residents.